AndrewReaganM/magic/java_vm/README.md

 Protocols and ports: Specified protocols and ports
   tcp: 8080
 ```
-Then, click save.

-Now, in the Compute Engine Instance dashboard, select your instance and edit it.
+Now, in the Compute Engine Instance dashboard, select the instance used for Tomcat and edit it.
 Under Network Tags, add "tomcat-admin" and click save.

-Now, try accesing the Tomcat homepage using the following link format.
+Now, try accesing the Tomcat homepage using the following link format:
 ```bash
 http://server-ip-domain:8080
 ```